 - Shut all windows and doors, leaving them unlocked.

-- Remove flammable window shades, curtains and close metal shutters.
+- Remove flammable window shades and curtains and close metal shutters.

 - Remove lightweight curtains.